Mohammadi Machar Colony:

 Community Driven Development project:

 The Community Driven Development Project is a pilot project designed to meet the needs of the residents of Mohammadi Colony in accordance with CFC’s mission.
 It addresses the Colony with a holistic approach in order to build a long standing model for sustainable development for those living in similar at-risk populations.
-The project aims to enter the community, empower pre-existing health and education facilities simultaneous to providing residents with awareness and guidance as to how to gain social, economic and political independence from their current situations.
-The Community Driven Development Project is designed to be a 10 year project, with the option to extend if need be.
-It is currently in its third year and has grown substantially since its inception.
-The entire Community Driven Development Project is currently divided into two main initiatives, with several specific projects under the broader umbrella of the initiative.
+The project aims to enter the community, empower pre-existing health and education facilities simultaneous to providing residents with awareness and guidance on how to enhance the quality of their lives.
+The entore Community Driven Development Project is divided into three main areas, with several specific projects under each thematic area.

 Mohammadi Machar Colony :